se-edu/se-book/uml/activityDiagrams/basicNotations/parallelPaths/q-tick-correctNotation.md

 <div slot="answer">

-* i : :+1: Correct.
+* i: :+1: Correct.
 There can be more than two parallel paths.
-* ii : Incorrect.
+* ii: Incorrect.
 All parallel paths that started from a fork should end in the same join node.
-* iii : Incorrect.
+* iii: Incorrect.
 Parallel paths must end with a join node.
-* iv : :+1: Correct.
+* iv: :+1: Correct.
 A parallel path can have multiple actions.

 </div>
 </question>